marckean/marcseparation/_docs/serious_risks.md

 ## Back balcony

+As per the page on the living conditions of the house, [the house is not safe](/marcseparation/living_conditions/#the-house-is-totally-not-safe).
 This is on the top balcony at the back of the house, kids can fall down through this, land on the ground and could seriously injure themselves of whats worse, kill themselves.

 <iframe width="420" height="315"
     src="https://www.youtube.com/embed/Pb2Wtx18Zj8?playlist=Pb2Wtx18Zj8&loop=1&start=81&end=89&Version=3&autoplay=1&mute=1&showinfo=1&rel=0">